marcustyphoon/discord-bot-cloudflare-slash/README.md

 Open three terminals: one for `pnpm dev`, one for `pnpm ngrok`, and one for running `pnpm sync:dev` each time you change a command's metadata (name, options, etc).
 Go to the "general information" page of your discord application and set its interactions endpoint URL to the ngrok tunnel.

 Using `DEVELOPMENT_GUILD_ID` and testing in a single server is recommended, as server-specific commands sync instantly, while a bot's commands that can be used in any server update with a 1 hour cooldown/delay.

+---

+_This work is marked with [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/?ref=chooser-v1)._